kavezo/ZipZap/README.md

 - add support for events
 - add support for multiple users
 - add support for finding other users, following and using supports
-- hack app to call the server's address rather than having to rely on mitmproxy

 ----
 If you have suggestions or want to help, please contact me at